 - Edit the sitemap entries by clicking the "Edit" button on any entry

 - Remove any entries that may no longer be valid using the "Remove" button

-Make sure you have related content on your page so that search engines have context surrounding the video.
-Once your snippet is shown in search results, you should see a nice increase in click-through-rates!
+First, make sure you have related content on your page so that search engines have context surrounding the video.
+If you notice an increase in traffic from specific searches, add more content for those visitors.

 Adding Additional Domains